-Ballast may be used provided it is secured in the designated areas and in such a way that tools are required for its removal.
-It must be possible to fix seals if deemed necessary by the ACO/IMSA technical delegates.
 Movable ballast is forbidden.

 Cars must be engineered in order to be able to accept a maximum of +50 kg of BOP ballast (above the minimum car weight).
-BOP ballast must be fitted between the front and rear wheel axles.
+All BOP ballast positions must be fitted between the front and rear wheel axles and declared in the homologation document.
 All ballast positioned within the perimeter of the crash test components must be present during the crash tests.

 No ballast is allowed in the vertical projection of the front and rear impact absorbing structures.